Capel Garmon – a Neolithic Tomb and an Iron Age ‘Firedog’.

 The site has been excavated on a number of occasions and partly restored.
 The present entrance to the tomb was created in the 19th century, when the monument was used as a stable.
 The original entrance stood at the south side and led into a rectangular area from which two further circular enclosures branched off.
 The entire tomb would have been capped with large stones.
 Today, only one of these capstones, a huge slab of stone 14 feet wide, remains in situ.
 In addition, the whole structure would have been covered with a pile of stones to form a cairn.
 The tomb was excavated in the 1920s and traces of bone and late Neolithic ‘Beaker’ pottery have been discovered here.

-In 1852 an iron ‘firedog’, a decorative stand for a hearth, was found in a field at Carreg Goedog Farm, Capel Garmon.
+In 1852 an iron ‘firedog’, a decorative stand for a heath, was found in a field at Carreg Goedog Farm, Capel Garmon.
 Dating to the Iron Age, it consists of two connected horned animal heads and appeared to have been buried on purpose, perhaps as a religious offering.
 It can now be seen at the National Museum Wales in Cardiff.